Out of Area Placements

 For placements in Wales, the Welsh Government has developed a protocol for notifying the local authority and the local health board when a child has been placed there from outside the area, and again when the placement ends.
 This protocol is attached at Appendix 2: Welsh Model Out of Area Notification Protocol.

-Appendix 1: Suggested Information for Discussion between Authorities when Planning Distant Placements
+Appendix 1: Suggested Information for Discussion between Authorities when Planning Out of Area Placements

 Basic information about the child